Louisville and Nashville Railroad: 20th century

 The World Wars placed heavy demand on the L&N. Its widespread and robust network coped well with the demands of war transport and production, and the resulting profits harked back to the boost it had received from the Civil War.
 In the postwar period, the line shifted gradually to diesel power, and the new streamlined engines pulled some of the most elegant passenger trains of the last great age of passenger rail, such as the Dixie Flyer, the Humming Bird, and the Pan-American.

 Though well past its 100th anniversary, the line was still growing.
-In 1957, the Nashville, Chattanooga & St. Louis was finally fully merged.
-In the 1960s, acquisitions in Illinois allowed a long-sought entry into the premier railroad nexus of Chicago, and some of the battered remains of the old rival, the Tennessee Central, were sold to the L&N as well.
+The railroad retired its last steam locomotive, a J-4 class 2-8-2 Mikado #1882, from active service on January 28, 1957.
+Also in that year, the Nashville, Chattanooga & St. Louis was finally fully merged.
+It was in the 1960s, that the L&N purchased some of the battered remains of the old rival, the Tennessee Central.
+The L&N further purchased the Evansville line of the Chicago & Eastern Illinois Railroad (C&EI) in 1969, after the Missouri Pacific Railroad (MoPac) gained control of the C&EI in 1967, with the stipulation that the Evansville line be sold to the L&N.

 In 1971 the Seaboard Coast Line Railroad, successor to the Atlantic Coast Line Railroad, purchased the remainder of the L&N shares it did not already own, and the company became a subsidiary.
 Prior to the purchase, the L&N, like other railroads, had curtailed passenger service in response to dwindling ridership.
 Amtrak, the government-formed passenger railway service, took over the few remaining L&N passenger trains in 1971.
 In 1979, amid great lamentations in the press, the last passenger service over L&N rails ceased when Amtrak discontinued The Floridian, which had connected Louisville with Nashville and continued to Florida via Birmingham.

-By 1982 the railroad industry was consolidating quickly, and the Seaboard Coast Line absorbed the Louisville & Nashville Railroad entirely.
-The merged company was known as "SCL/L&N", "Family Lines," and was depicted as such on the railroad's rolling stock.
+By 1982, as the railroad industry consolidated, the Seaboard Coast Line absorbed the Louisville & Nashville Railroad entirely.
+The merged company was known as "SCL/L&N", "Family Lines", and was depicted as such on the railroad's rolling stock.
 During the next few years several smaller acquisitions resulted in the creation of the Seaboard System Railroad.
 Yet more consolidation was ahead, and in 1986, the Seaboard System merged into the C&O/B&O combined system known as the Chessie System.
 The combined company became CSX Transportation (CSX), which now owns and operates all of the former Louisville and Nashville lines, except for some routes abandoned or sold off.